marcosfavat/dino/Quick-start.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/quick_start/6_exported_plane_mesh.jpg)

 Sometime the resolution of the image for the desired area is too low, fortunatly it's possible to force basemap to download more detailed zoom level while maintaning the actual extent view.
 To do this, when basemaps is running and the map view fixed to the desired extent and zoom level, just press `L` key.
 A red *zLock* label will appears to the bottom right of the 3d view.
-Now, when zooming, the extent area will be maintained as it but the addon will download tiles form highest zoom level increasing the map resolution.
+Now, when zooming, the extent area will be maintained as it but the addon will download tiles from highest zoom level increasing the map resolution.

 You can also zoom while pressing `CTRL` key to just zoom over the generated map image without trigger new download and check in detail the resulting resolution.
 Again, when you're happy with the resulting image, press `E` to export it to a new plane mesh.